We have some Al Jazeera news here that we're going to share with you.

 It isn't as bad as the original slug that we got from Reuters.

-And our clarification here comes from ABC News.
+And our clarification here comes from ABC news.

-His ruling maintains entire health care law is unconstitutional.
+Judge Vinson clarifies his ruling, maintains entire health care law is unconstitutional.

 In a harshly worded opinion, Judge Roger Vinson, the Florida federal judge who struck down the entire health care law in January, gave the regime seven days from today to appeal his ruling to the 11th Circuit in a 20-page ruling.